congnghia0609/ntc-ncrypto/README.md

 ```

 ## License
-This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).
+This code is under the [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0).